SettleMint vs Rialo

 |---|---|---|

-| Primary job | Operate regulated digital assets after launch on SettleMint’s advanced ERC-3643/SMART implementation: issuance, compliance, settlement, servicing and integrations. | Regulated-finance tokenization infrastructure on a public-first network, positioned as an alternative to building institutional digital-asset infrastructure internally The practical question is whether Rialo is enough for day-two operations, or whether DALP is the stronger operating layer. |
+| Primary job | Operate regulated digital assets after launch on an ERC-3643/SMART implementation: issuance, compliance, settlement and servicing. | Rialo positions itself as regulated-finance tokenization infrastructure on a public-first network, an alternative to building institutional digital-asset infrastructure internally.
+DALP runs the operating layer that handles the asset after it is issued. |

 | Asset model | Template-driven asset design with ready-to-deploy system templates and configurable organisation-specific templates for additional regulated instruments.
-See DALP asset-class use cases. | Rialo is strongest where the asset model stays close to sovereign and registry-connected tokenization.
-DALP gives the institution a broader template-driven model for regulated assets. |
+See DALP asset-class use cases. | Rialo describes its solution areas as tokenized deposits, bank-issued stablecoins, tokenized collateral and RWA servicing on a public network.
+DALP applies a configurable template model across regulated asset classes. |

 Why Choose DALP